 Driving on a Suspended License

 Police officers will take your license during a traffic stop, if you’re found to be driving on a suspended license.

 Driving on a suspended license in Arizona results in a class one misdemeanor.
 This could result in a fine of $2,500, three years of probations, and up to six months in jail.

 Other Situations in Which an Officer Can Keep Your License

 A minor using either a fake ID, or an ID that does not belong to them generally results in the license being confiscated.
 If the officers can find the owner of the ID, and they determine that the ID was stolen, it will be returned to the rightful owner.

 Identity theft will also result in the confiscation of an ID.
 Generally, if you’re using a driver’s license that is not yours for the purpose of committing a crime, or misleading others, the officer can take the license on the spot.

-DUI Attorney in the Phoenix, AZ area
+DUI Attorney in the Phoenix, AZ Area

 As a DUI Lawyer, Todd Coolidge has worked with many people to defend their rights and help them get through trying times.
-His skill, knowledge, and over 25 years of experience should be on your side if you’re fighting with a DUI charge.
+His skill, knowledge, and over 25 years of experience should be on your side if you’re fighting a DUI charge.
 If you are arrested and charged with a DUI, call Todd Coolidge for a free consultation.

 Also serving Tempe, Scottsdale, and Chandler.